loopj/jquery-tokeninput/index.md

 :   A function to call after initialization is done and the tokeninput is ready
     to use. *default: null*

+### Callbacks ###

+tokenEquals
+:   A function to compare two token items with each other.
+By default it uses
+    their id values.
+If there is no id value (new tokens have no id) for one of them it will use the key defined by `propertyToSearch` for comparison.

 Methods
 -------